azist/azos/src/Azos/Data/advanced-meta.md

 Line 10 declares a field targeting "ANY_TARGET" (target name is not set), notice the use of lower-case .ctor parameter references.
 The subsequent declarations define new targets "edi" and "mds" each deriving (borrowing) all of the metadata from the "null" target which references line 10.
-Consequently, `Field` entry for "mds" would contain all metadata declared on line 10 with additions overrides declared on line 14.
+Consequently, `Field` entry for "mds" would contain all metadata declared on line 10 with additional overrides declared on line 14.
 Notice the use of upper-case property accessors (e.g. `MetadataContent=...`) as the target derivation .ctor does not take any other parameters.